Limassol Marina: Company Taxation in Cyprus

 • Educational and certain associated services

-3. Summary
+Summary

-Cyprus offers significant tax and duty advantages to its resident companies and lies the foundation for your company's rapid growth.
+Cyprus offers significant tax and duty advantages to its resident companies and lays the foundation for your company's rapid growth.
 Corporations only pay 12,5% Corporate income tax (CIT), and the new Cyprus IP box allows for a deductible notional expense, which is calculated as 80% x qualifying profits from qualifying IP.

 In addition, the Cyprus company may use tax exemptions on profits, capital gains, and dividends income (e.g., no tax on received dividends from other Cyprus tax resident companies or foreign investments).